IvanCCO/saas-template/README.md

 Transform your ideas into reality with this ready-to-use SaaS template.
 Featuring a pre-built, well-structured codebase packed with integrations, this template makes development effortless.
 Plus, it’s thoroughly documented to get you started right away.

+> [!NOTE]
+> The idea of this template is to help start a SaaS project fast, and just change the bussiness domain as needed.

 🌟 Features
 - **MongoDB** with Mongoose for seamless database management
 - **Resend** for effortless email handling